10asmock/chirotouch-project/README.md

 - ```npm install```

+Once all elements are downloaded, enter ```polymer serve``` to run the application locally.

 ## Building Your Application

 This will create builds of your application in the `build/` directory, optimized to be served in production.
-You can then serve the built versions by giving `polymer serve` a folder to serve from:
+You can then serve the built versions by giving `polymer serve` in ```chirotouch-project/polymer3```.

 ## Running Tests